Skip to main content

 • GeoBlue's international medical insurance and assistance program

 Students are responsible for all other expenses, such as meals, incidentals, entertainment, travel upgrades and extensions, in-country transportation and visa costs.
+In recent years, the COPs have created a process for a no-cost visa and no-cost travel to the conference site from popular hotel areas.

 Spending habits can vary greatly by individual.
 We encourage applicants to research these costs in advance, though we generally expect expenses to be less than $600 for a one-week trip.
-Previous graduate students have secured supplemental funding from their department, school or an external organization to meet this cost.
+Previous students have secured supplemental funding from their department, school or an external organization to meet this cost.

-Students must submit this application to be considered for enrollment in this course.
 The application review process may include an interview with the instructor.
-We aim to notify applicants in early May, before the Fall Quarter 2024 pre-registration period.
+We aim to notify applicants in early May, before the fall quarter 2025 pre-registration period.

-The applications will be assessed using the following criteria, with additional consideration of the cohort dynamics:
+The applications will be assessed using the following criteria, with additional consideration of the cohort dynamics.

 • The extent to which this experience deepens or advances the student’s research and learning objectives